-[This post continues a multi-part series on the new 199(A) deduction.
+[This post is part of a multi-part series on the new 199(A) deduction.
 Be sure and check out our blog during the second week of each month to see the next case study.
-If you are looking for the basics of what this deduction is, please check out this post.]
+For an explanation of the basics of this deduction, please review this post.]

-Today’s case study is going to look at how the 199(A) deduction is different for a dual-physician couple than a single-income family.
+Today’s case study is going to look at when the 199(A) deduction may be limited by overall taxable income.
 Continue reading